-Before you or I say anything on this matter, I’d like to make one thing perfectly clear.
+Before we go any further, before you or I say anything on this matter, I’d like to make one thing perfectly clear.

 I love my kids.

 I am not complaining, or wishing for a life sans kids, or bad mouthing them, or trying to make those without kids feel bad by talking about things they’d love to experience.
 I’m sensitive, considerate folk.
 But understand the need to exercise my sense of humor on the subject.
 It’s part of my master plan to maintain some semblance of sanity.
 I am also not bad mouthing my spouse.
 I love him too.
 But I think we can all agree that we’ve had differences in opinion with our significant others on the subject of parenting.

 Being a parent is one of the most wonderful, joyous, and fulfilling things one can experience, no doubt.
 But we’re raising a crop of kids with an ever increasing sense of entitlement that leaves me with a feeling of shock and awe.

 If it were a movie, it would be titled 18 Years a Slave.